liferay-design/liferay.design/src/markdown/lexicon/core-components/charts/chart-interaction.md

 order: 2
 ---

-<div class="page-description">A description of the basic expected interaction behaviors for all charts.</div>
+A description of the basic expected interaction behaviors for all charts.

 ### Interaction events